Washington County, Virginia Habitat for Humanity was founded in 1998.

-We started out as an informal association of able volunteers providing repair and home construction assistance.
-Habitat helped to coordinate our efforts in a larger organization.
-Throughout the 2000s, this group of volunteers continued working, building about one home per year.
-In 2010, WCHFH’s board of directors decided to hire staff for the first time, and in 2011 Pete Stigers was hired as the Operations Director.
+We started out as an informal association of enthusiastic volunteers providing repair and home construction assistance.
+Habitat for Humanity helped to coordinate our transition into the larger organization.
+Throughout the 2000s, these faithful volunteers continued working, building about one home per year.
+In 2011,’s board of directors hired Stigers as the Operations Director.

-We have completed five houses since 2011 with two currently under construction.
-Our most recent expansion efforts include a Critical Home Repair program.
-Pete started the program late 2014.
-Though this has been a challenge to maintain, we have completed 20 repairs for low-income families in the last two years, and the program is now paying for itself.
+We have completed five houses since 2011 with two more currently under construction.
+Our most recent expansion efforts include a Critical Home Repair program which was started in late 2014.
+We have completed 20 repairs for low-income families in the last two years, and the program is now self-sustaining.

 Who founded Habitat for Humanity?

 Millard and Linda Fuller founded Habitat in 1976 on Koinonia Farm in Americus, Georgia.
 They came up with the idea of “partnership housing” which takes volunteers and Habitat as an organization working together building simple and decent houses.
-To this day, Habitat has helped 6.8 million people find strength, stability, and independence through safe and affordable shelter.
+To this day, Habitat for Humanity has helped 6.8 million people find strength, stability, and independence through safe and affordable shelter.

 Why Mobile Homes in Washington County are causing a negative impact.